blackdataca/My-Radio-App/_posts/2018-02-09-How-To-Mine-TestNet.md

 Unpack executable files from downloaded package into a convenience folder.
 There is no installation needed.

 # Running AchieveCoin Core
-Similar to Bitcoin, you may want to create an achievecoin.conf file in datadir folder.
+Similar to Bitcoin, you may want to create an achievecoin.conf file in datadir folder (optional).
 The default datadir folder location is here
 ```
 Windows: C:\Documents and Settings\<username>\Application Data\achievecoin
 Win10: C:\Users\<username>\AppData\Roaming\achievecoin